 What is Red Eye?

-Scott & White optometrist William White, OD says red eyes are typically caused by one of three main factors:
+Baylor Scott & White optometrist William White, OD said red eyes are typically caused by one of three main factors:

 - Infection, typically a virus or bacteria.